-A. Vacancies and Appointments

-- 1. When any vacancy occurs on a board or commission, the city clerk shall announce that vacancy pursuant to the standard outreach procedures.
-For routine vacancies, the announcement is made approximately six months prior to the date on which the vacancy is to occur.
-For non-routine vacancies, the announcement is made as soon as possible in order to maintain viable memberships on the various boards and commissions.
-The city clerk's office maintains the board and commission files, and performs all clerical and administrative support tasks related to the application process. - 2.
+- A. Vacancies and Appointments - When any vacancy occurs on a board, commission, or committee (advisory body) the city clerk shall announce that vacancy pursuant to the standard outreach procedures.
+The city clerk's office maintains the board and commission files and performs all clerical and administrative support tasks related to the application process. - 2.
 At the close of the application period, all applications received for the vacancy are referred by the city clerk to the appropriate nominating body or person for review and recommendation. - 3.
-Following review, the member or Personnel and Public Employees Committee Chair shall send the board and commission nomination(s) to the city clerk for distribution to the mayor. - 4.
-After reviewing the submitted nomination(s) made by the member or Personnel and Public Employees Committee, the mayor shall make an appointment to fill the vacancy at a regular council meeting. - 5.
-At the next regular council meeting (but not sooner than six days) following the meeting at which the mayor made the appointment, the council shall vote whether to confirm the appointment. - 6.
-If the council does not approve the appointment, then the mayor shall make another appointment, and at the next regular meeting following the meeting at which the subsequent appointment was made, the council shall vote whether to confirm the new appointment. - 7.
+If the recommending body is the Personnel and Public Employees Committee (P&PE) the applicant will be invited to interview in person before P&PE at the next available meeting.
+Following review and recommendation by P&PE, the city clerk shall forward to the mayor for review. - 4.
+If the recommending body is a councilmember, following review, the member shall send the board and commission recommendation(s) to the city clerk who will forward to the mayor for review. - 5.
+After reviewing the submitted recommendation(s) made by P&PE or a member, the mayor shall direct the city clerk to prepare a staff report with the mayor's appointment to fill the vacancy at the next council meeting.
+Concurrence in an appointment for a seat on a city board, commission or committee shall be by vote of the city council. - 6.
+If the council does not approve the appointment, then the mayor shall make another appointment, and at the soonest regular meeting following the meeting at which the subsequent appointment was made, the council shall vote whether to confirm the new appointment. - 7.
 This procedure shall be followed until an appointment has been approved by the council.
 No request by a member to delay the appointment or approval will be allowed unless approved by a majority vote of the council. - 8.
-At the direction of the council, all vacancies, application periods, and close of application periods for boards and commissions shall be monitored and maintained by the city clerk. - 9.
-In making nominations and appointments to city boards and commissions, the mayor, Personnel and Public Employees Committee, and members should consider persons of various ethnicities, ages, genders, education, and occupational experience as reflected in the general population of the city; and should, as appropriate for the vacancy, consider persons from all districts of the city.
+At the direction of the council, all vacancies, application periods, and close of application periods for boards and commissions shall be monitored and maintained by the city clerk.